 Also ideal for allergy sufferers, hollow fibre pillows provide comfortable medium to firm support, making them perfect for back or side sleepers.
 Air is retained between the hollow fibres, which means they are lightweight yet supportive.
 They are non-allergenic and being machine-washable they’re easy to care for, making them a highly practical option.

-Temperature sensitive, memory foam moulds to the shape of your head and neck, providing excellent support and reducing pressure points.
+Temperature sensitive, memory foam pillows mould to the shape of your head and neck, providing excellent support and reducing pressure points.
 Memory foam pillows tend to be firmer and therefore are most suitable for those who sleep on their side.
 Although the memory foam itself cannot be washed, the covers can be sponge cleaned to keep them fresh.

-These pillows are specially treated to inhibit microbial and bacterial growth and to protect against dust mite allergens, making them the ideal pillows for anyone who suffers from allergies.
+Anti-allergy pillows are specially treated to inhibit microbial and bacterial growth and to protect against dust mite allergens, making them the ideal pillows for anyone who suffers from allergies.

 Specialist support pillows